morton-nd/morton-nd/README.md

 ```

 ## Testing and Performance
-Validation testing specific to MortonND is located in the `tests` folder, covering N-Dimensional configurations where N ∈ { 1, 2, 3, 4, 5, 8, 16, 32, 64 } for common field sizes, and is run as part of Travis CI.
+Validation testing specific to MortonND is located in the `/tests` folder, covering N-dimensional configurations where `N ∈ { 1, 2, 3, 4, 5, 8, 16, 32, 64 }` for common field sizes, and is run as part of Travis CI.

 Performance benchmark tests (and additional validation) for 2D and 3D use cases are located in a separate repository.
 See [this fork](https://github.com/kevinhartman/libmorton#fork-changes) of @Forceflow's [Libmorton](https://github.com/Forceflow/libmorton), which integrates Morton ND into Libmorton's existing test framework.